 Actually, jumbo loans tend to have lower interest rates (on average) than the smaller conforming loans.

-For example, when this article was published in September 2018, the average rate for a 30-year fixed-rate mortgage with a conforming loan size was 4.97%.
+For example, when this article was published, the average rate for a 30-year fixed-rate mortgage with a conforming loan size was 4.97%.
 The average rate for a 30-year mortgage with a jumbo balance was 4.92%.

 So borrowers shouldn’t assume they’ll end up with a higher interest rate just because they are using a jumbo loan.
 In fact, the opposite might be true.
 But these trends can change over time, due to a number of factors.

 Recap: When a home loan exceeds the conforming size limit for the county where the property is located, it is considered to be a jumbo mortgage.
 This means it’s a non-conforming loan that cannot be sold to Fannie Mae or Freddie Mac.
 While jumbo products sometimes have stricter qualifying criteria, they can actually have lower average rates than smaller conforming loans.